Sagid28/Online_Courses/README.md

   -- Fine-tune Hugging Face models for specific tasks.

-- **Python 3 Programming Specialization**: Mastery of Python, the language at the heart of AI and data manipulation, has become an integral part of my skill set.

-- **Mathematics for Machine Learning Specialization**: Strengthening my mathematical foundation has enabled me to comprehend and develop sophisticated algorithms with confidence.

 - **TensorFlow 2 for Deep Learning Specialization**: This specialization has deepened my understanding of TensorFlow 2.x, enhancing my ability to create advanced deep learning models.